axisofstevil/axisofstevil.com/_posts/2005-10-19-steve-dobbins.md

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/Stevedobbins1.jpg "Stevedobbins1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/Stevedobbins2.jpg "Stevedobbins2"[id_3]: https://d3e878vmunx8cm.cloudfront.net/assets/stevedobbinsmural.jpg "Stevedobbinsbar"

-In an ongoing effort to promote the success of Steves on every avenue, and educate the public about the existence of greatness outside of television or movie stardom, The Axis of Stevil shines the light of local success on Charlotte, North Carolina’s very own:
+In an ongoing effort to promote the success of Steves on every avenue, and educate the public about the existence of greatness outside of television or movie stardom, The Axis of Stevil shines the light of local success on Charlotte, North Carolina’s very own **Steve Dobbins**!

-## STEVE DOBBINS ##

 ![Stevedobbins1][id_1]